Cancer Research UK logo.

 Types and grades of cervical cancer

-The type of cervical cancer you have tells you the type of cell that the cancer started in.
-The 2 main types of cervical cancer are squamous cell carcinoma and adenocarcinoma.
+The type of cervical cancer means the type of cell it started from.
+The 2 main types are squamous cell carcinoma and adenocarcinoma.
+The grade looks at how abnormal the cells look under a microscope.

 Types